-This amounts to:
+This amounts to: 11113 annound 10.

 Currency Tranche Management fees Minimum investment amount

 Annual remuneration

-EUR R up to 1.250 % of the fund assets none
+EUR R up to 1.500 % of the fund assets none

-EUR RZ up to 0.625 % of the fund assets none
+EUR RZ up to 0.750 % of the fund assets none

-EUR RD up to 1.250 % of the fund assets none

-EUR S up to 1.750 % of the fund assets none
+EUR SZ up to 0.750 % of the fund assets none

-EUR I up to 0.625 % of the fund assets EUR 500.000
+EUR I up to 0.750 % of the fund assets EUR 500000

 For large investments, the management company may grant a discount on or reimbursement of the management fee in consideration of the related increase in the fund volume and possible size advantages affecting the fund management, as long as the interests of all unitholders are safeguarded.
+However, this does not apply for unit classes RZ and SZ.